 |20||Goal setting||40||Mental scripting|

-Before we go any further let us quickly look at what some recent studies have said about the roles and responsibilities of teacher aides in Australia, New Zealand and around the world:
+Before we go any further, let's quickly look at what several studies have said about the roles and responsibilities of teacher aides:

-A study in 2015, in Queensland Australia, found that teacher aides spend most of their time supporting students one-on-one or in small groups, as well as a limited amount of non-instructional work.
+A study in 2015, in Queensland Australia, found that teacher aides spend most of their time supporting students one-on-one or in small groups, and they also complete a limited amount of non-instructional work.

 A 2015 study published in The Australian Association for Research in Education, stated that teacher aides work ‘with students one on one or in small groups to try to improve their academic outcomes, especially in the core subjects like reading and mathematics.’